Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Phase Transition with Trapped Neutrinos

-These conditions define a phase boundary in the space $(P,\mu_B,\mu_{Le})$ separating the two phases.
+These conditions define a phase boundary in the space $(P,\mu_B,\mu_{Le})$ separating the two~phases.

-Astrophysically relevant configurations correspond to matter with a fixed electron-lepton fraction $Y_{Le}$.
-Typical values are $Y_{Le}\sim0.4$ in proto-neutron stars and $Y_{Le}\sim0.1$ in post-merger remnants.
-Fixing $Y_{Le}$ determines a relation between $\mu_B$ and $\mu_{Le}$ and allows the construction of the equation of state along this trajectory.
-Within the mixed phase the pressure follows the phase boundary, while the baryon density is given by
+Astrophysically relevant configurations correspond to matter with a fixed electron lepton fraction $Y_{Le}$.
+Typical values are $Y_{Le}\sim0.4$ in proto-neutron stars and $Y_{Le}\sim0.1$ in post-merger remnants. {These values follow from numerical simulations; see refs.~\cite{Sumiyoshi2007,Fischer2009,Foglizzo2015,OConnor2018,Burrows2020,Pascal2022,Mezzacappa2023} for the supernova context and refs.~\cite{Faber2012,Rosswog2015,Baiotti2017,Baiotti2019,Blacker2024} for the binary neutron star merger context. } Fixing $Y_{Le}$ determines a relation between $\mu_B$ and $\mu_{Le}$ and allows the construction of the equation of state along this trajectory.
+Within~the mixed phase, the pressure follows the phase boundary, while the baryon density is given by

 where $\chi$ is the volume fraction of quark matter.
-The latter is determined from the lepton fraction constraint
+The~latter is determined from the lepton fraction constraint

-Once $\chi$ is known, the thermodynamic quantities in the mixed phase, such as the energy density $\epsilon$ and the entropy per volume $s$, follow from
+Once $\chi$ is known, the~thermodynamic quantities in the mixed phase, such as the energy density $\epsilon$ and the entropy per volume $s$, follow from

-In contrast to the Maxwell construction, the pressure varies across the coexistence region because two conserved charges are present.
+In contrast to the Maxwell construction, the~pressure varies across the coexistence region because two conserved charges are~present.

+Finite-temperature neutron stars and merger remnants are commonly described by isentropic equations of state, characterized by fixed entropy per baryon.
+To~construct such EoSs in the presence of trapped neutrinos, we first compute a set of isothermal EoSs using the Gibbs construction described above.
+The~EoS at fixed entropy is then obtained by interpolating between these isothermal~results.

+{The procedure used to obtain isentropic trajectories is the following.
+We first generate 25 thermodynamically consistent isothermal EoSs with temperatures ranging from 2 to \mbox{50 MeV} using the Gibbs construction described above.
+For~each fixed temperature, the~coexistence line in the $(\mu_{B},\mu_{Le})$ plane is determined from the Gibbs equilibrium conditions.
+The~collection of all boundary points defines the phase boundaries in the $(T,\mu_{B},\mu_{Le})$ space.
+Isentropic trajectories are then constructed separately for the hadronic and quark phases by imposing fixed entropy per baryon $S=\bar{S}$, with~$\bar{S}=1$-$2$.
+Their intersections with the mixed-phase surface determine the entrance and exit points of the mixed phase along a given~isentrope.

+Inside the mixed phase, the~isentropic EoS is obtained by interpolating between neighboring isothermal mixed-phase EoSs.
+In~practice, for~each point along the isentropic trajectory, we identify the isothermal mixed-phase curves with temperatures lying between the two boundary temperatures and determine the thermodynamic state satisfying the constraint $S=\bar{S}$.
+Since the interpolation is performed between thermodynamically consistent Gibbs-constructed EoSs and the entropy constraint is imposed explicitly at each point, the~resulting isentropic trajectories remain smooth and thermodynamically consistent across the mixed phase.}